Louise Fazenda: Career

 She made her first film in 1913.
 She gained experience with bit parts.
 She was best known as a character actor in silent films, playing roles such as a fussy spinster and a blacksmith.

 She briefly left films from 1921 to 1922 to perform vaudeville.
 Her transition into talking pictures led to more serious roles, including the giggly fiancée in the prestige antiwar film The Road Back.
 The Old Maid, in 1939, was her last of her nearly 300 movie appearances.

 Marriage

 In 1927, Fazenda married Hal B. Wallis, a producer at Warner Bros., and they remained married until her death.
 They had one son, Brent, who became a psychiatrist.

 Death

 Fazenda died of a cerebral hemorrhage in Beverly Hills, California.
-Wallis was in Hawaii making a film and left immediately for home.
+Wallis was in Hawaii making Girls!
+Girls!
+Girls! starring Elvis Presley and left immediately for home.
 She was interred at the Inglewood Park Cemetery in Inglewood, California.
 At her funeral, many stories were told of Fazenda's volunteer work, such as caring for children at UCLA Medical Center and taking in two children during World War II.